19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 Delete subsection (6) and substitute the following subsection:

-“

-(6) In this section, “owner”, in relation to —
+“(6) In this section, “owner”, in relation to —

+(a)

-(a) the common property of any sub-divided building, includes the management corporation having control of the building or the person receiving any rent or charge for the maintenance of that common property; and
+the common property of any sub-divided building, includes the management corporation having control of the building or the person receiving any rent or charge for the maintenance of that common property; and

+(b)

-(b) the limited common property of any subdivided building, includes the subsidiary management corporation having control of the limited common property or the person receiving any rent or charge for the maintenance of that limited common property.
+the limited common property of any subdivided building, includes the subsidiary management corporation having control of the limited common property or the person receiving any rent or charge for the maintenance of that limited common property.”.

-”.
+(7)

-(7) Fire Safety Act
+Fire Safety Act